 Gay massage in Paddington

-None of our masseurs currently reside in Paddington, but you will not need to look far.
-Christopher is just one underground stop away in Bayswater.
+None of our masseurs currently reside in Paddington but you will not need to look far.
+Marc is your nearest masseur and you can visit him in Edgware Road.
 He has a comfortable private flat where he offers incall massage sessions.
 Alternatively, you might choose to request an outcall.
 If you are based near Paddington, Marc will be able to visit you at short notice, but outcalls are also possible to any addresses within London transport zones 1 and 2.
-You are also within a short trip from masseurs William (Marylebone/Baker Street) and Ethan (Green Park).
+You are also within a short trip from masseurs Domenic (Bayswater) and Adam (Notting Hill Gate).
 To book gay massage in Paddington, please call, text or Whatsapp us on 07492 898079 (or +447492 898079 if calling from abroad).

 Things to do near Paddington